Creative Problem Solver, Design Coach, Guru of the clear message

-Jim Watson has written horoscopes, acted on stage in numerous roles, written and lectured on creative problem solving, sat on the edge of the Grand Canyon under a full moon, solved many design problems, run over a bird in his car, sat at the top of a Mayan pyramid in the moonlight, walked around an Egyptian pyramid, met Lyndon Johnson, waved at Barack and Michelle Obama, and owned Ringo Starr's autograph.
+Jim Watson has written horoscopes, acted on stage in numerous roles, written and lectured on creative problem solving, sat on the edge of the Grand Canyon under a full moon, run over a bird in his car, sat at the top of a Mayan pyramid in the moonlight, walked around an Egyptian pyramid, met Lyndon Johnson, waved at Barack and Michelle Obama, and owned Ringo Starr's autograph.

 I am a minimalist.
 I am often disappointed by movies.
 My favorite number is 44.
 I love to travel to other cities.
 Bryce Canyon in Southern Utah is my favorite natural sight.
-Disney World is my favorite man-made sight.
-I think attacking Iraq was a mistake.
+Walt Disney World is my favorite man-made sight.
 I do not believe in superstition and myths.
 I like to drink coffee in coffeeshops.
 I like to write.
 I like to invent.
 I like to solve problems.
 I neither trust nor respect politicians.
 I think teachers and medical support staff don't get paid enough.
 I think most CEOs get paid too much.
 I am opposed to the death penalty.
-I think religion is the root cause for almost all of the horrors the world has experienced.
+I think religion is the root cause for almost all of the man-made horrors the world has experienced.
 I don't like laughtracks on sitcoms.
 I am pro-choice.
 I am anti-abortion.
 I do not like lima beans.
 I am a dog lover.
 I prefer Dewar's scotch.
 I like eating out with friends.
 I love New York.
 I miss my friend Laird.
 I miss my parents.
 I miss my dogs.
 I love to teach and to push minds.
 I love sudoku and crossword puzzles.
 I love to solve mind games.
 I am fascinated by word origins.
 I like granola cereal.
 I like to read the newspaper.
 I don't like telemarketing spiels.
 I don't like boring stories.
 I am not cowed by ancient beliefs that are meant to terrify me into submission.
 I fear little.
 I think life is a hoot.